-Examining existence, love, and even the mountains of Colorado.
-‘Back From Nowhere,’ Alt-Funk-Ska-Rock septet Float Like A Buffalo’s first full length album reaches far into the places that have so wildly shaped its members and brings back a fun-loving and raw sound that the band refuses to apologize for.
+Examining existence, love, and even the mountains of Colorado, Alt-Funk-Ska-Rock septet Float Like A Buffalo’s first full length album, ‘Back From Nowhere,’ reaches far into the places that have so wildly shaped its members and brings back a fun-loving and raw sound that the band refuses to apologize for.

-The groups roots stem from the state of Colorado.
+The group's roots stem from the state of Colorado.
 This theme is repeatedly called to throughout the album as the mythical ‘nowhere,’ ‘the place where I became a man’ and many more.
-Frontman Cory Pearman and Percussionist Garrett Achten formed the original incarnation of the band in Littleton, CO early in 2014.
-Later bringing aboard Bassist Jason Clukies and Lead Guitarist Evan Crabdree.
-After several rotating members, nearly two years later, the addition of Drummer, Phil Pleckham solidified the lineup for the time being.
-After enjoying local success for nearly a year and a half, the group then added Cory ‘Beef’ Meier (Trombone) and Luke Story (Saxophone, Trumpet) in early 2017, finalizing their lineup just as the recording process started for their rookie album.
+Frontman Cory Pearman and Percussionist Garrett Achten formed the original incarnation of the band in Littleton, CO early in 2014, later bringing aboard Bassist Jason Clukies and Lead Guitarist Evan Crabdree.
+Nearly two years later, the addition of Drummer Phil Pleckham solidified the lineup for the time being.
+After enjoying local success for nearly a year and a half, the group added Cory ‘Beef’ Meier (Trombone) and Luke Story (Saxophone, Trumpet) in early 2017, finalizing their lineup just as the recording process started for their rookie album.

 Over a year in the making, ‘Back From Nowhere’ lays bare its songwriting and musicality in front of all else.
 Boasting a clean sound where nothing is hidden, each track guides the listener through the concept of nowhere.
-“I think we all wanted to create something that could be listened to casually, but would encourage you to listen to the different layers,” says Phil Pleckham, Drummer.
+“I think we all wanted to create something that could be listened to casually, but would encourage you to listen to the different layers,” says Phil Pleckham, drummer.
 “There’s a ton more going on the more you listen to it.”
-True to the test, the seven-piece band showcases solos from nearly every performer over the ten tracks and showcases the full sound the group’s live sets are known for.
+The seven-piece band showcases solos from nearly every performer over the ten tracks and showcases the full sound the group’s live sets are known for.

-‘Finding Somewhere’ (the album's first single) carries this notion while throwing you through the depths of existence and dropping the tempo, asking to remember the times back when, losing your mind and constantly emphasizing that you're “doing just fine.”
+‘Finding Somewhere’ (the album's first single) carries this notion as well, while throwing you through the depths of existence and dropping the tempo, asking you to remember the times back when, losing your mind, and constantly emphasizing that you're “doing just fine.”
 This emotional call to find oneself drives the horns and screaming guitar behind to totally immerse the listener - as if living someone else’s storyline.

-“Recording guitar will point out all of your flaws in a millisecond,” remarked lead guitarist, Evan Crabdree on the recording process of the album.
+On the recording process, lead guitarist Evan Crabdree remarked, “Recording guitar will point out all of your flaws in a millisecond."
 The Spot Studios served as a home base for the group for nearly a year and a half while tracking and mixing.
 The Spot Studios is run by Denver recording giants Rich Veltrop and Glenn Sawyer.
 The duo not only served as engineers, but also producers and even backup vocalists when needed.
 “I always had butterflies and nerves,” remembered Jason Clukies, bassist, “Playing in front of a thousand people is one thing, but being under the microscope in front of them is totally different.”